 As you begin thinking about who your target audience is, it’s natural to ask yourself how specific you want to get.
 You’re convinced that you want to go beyond the basics, but how specialized or niched down should your audience be?

-It may seem great when you see your list of email subscribers rise, but are they actually audience members who fit your ideal client or customer profile?
+It may seem great when you see your list of email subscribers rise, but are they actually audience members who fit your ideal customer profile?
 If not, you may be building your email list full of subscribers who won’t see a need in the products and services you offer.

 Instead, we recommend building a niche audience from the get-go.